EARTH5d/webdev-lab-notebook/reflection.md

 -- 07-javascript:
 ---- week 6: I completed all the excerices.
 There was no HTML, expect for that which was reffers in 04-dom.js.
 I used the veido to help me with that one as well as get started with 03-objects.js.
----- Week 7: I fixed a prlabem with the HMTL in 07-feteh.html (It was loking for the gifs in an assets in the grandparent not the parent.), I als used the viedo for 7 for help with that one.
+---- Week 7: I fixed a problem with the HMTL in 07-feteh.html (It was loking for the gifs in an assets in the grandparent not the parent.), I als used the viedo for 7 for help with that one.
 ---- week 8: THere were no HTML filed edited.
 Did used the viedo to help me with the one excerise thought.

+-- 08-jquery: I fixed the path to the CSS slyte sheets in 01-dom.html.
+I also used the videos to help me with do the second exercise.

 ### Accessibility